 - After playing outside or on the floor.

-- Additional Action Steps that can be taken to make a Lead Free environment.
+- Additional steps can be taken to create a lead-free environment.